-Calculation of statistical analysis shows that the correlation coefficient ( $\mathbf{r}$ ) = 0.408, meaning that there is a positive correlation, that the relationship between the type of communication channel and the effectiveness of innovation acceptance has a "strong enough" relationship.
+Calculation of statistical analysis \$5 ws that the correlation coefficient (r) = 0.408, meaning that there is a positive correlation, that the relationship between the type of communication channel and the effectiveness of innovation acceptance has a "strong enough" relationship.

-The coefficient of determinant ( $r_2$ ) = 0.167, meaning that the effect of the type of communication channel on the effectiveness of innovation acceptance is 16.7%, while the rest is influenced by other factors.
-This shows that there is quite a chance for innovation to be accepted, if the type of communication channel is updated/selected which is most appropriate to the situation in the local social environment.
+The coefficient of determinant (r2) = 0.167, meaning that the effect of the type of communication channel on the effectiveness of innovation acceptance is 16.7%, while the effectiveness of innovation acceptance is 16.7%, while the effect of the type of communication channel is updated/selected which is most appropriate to the situation in the local social environment.

-T count = 4,450 > t table = 1,980, meaning that Ho is rejected and Ha is accepted, this indicates that there is a significant relationship between the type of communication channel and the effectiveness of innovation acceptance (can be applied to the research population).
+T count = 4,450 > t 5 le = 1,980, meaning that Ho is rejected and Ha is accepted, this indicates that there is a significant relationship between the type of communication channel and the effectiveness of innovation acceptance (can be applied to the research population).